Welcome to Camp Central at the YMCA!

 - Staff Personal Protective Equipment and Safety Precautions

-- Staff will be required to wear face coverings when indoors and when unable to maintain at least six feet distance outdoors
+- Staff will be required to wear face coverings when indoors and when unable to maintain at least three feet distance outdoors.

 - Socialization at a Distance

-- Our camp will operate activities in spaces large enough to allow for 6 feet of space between campers, ensuring seating and desks are at least 6 feet apart
+- Our camp will operate activities in spaces large enough to allow for 3 feet of space between campers.

 - Facility Sanitation

-- The Y has added additional staff to disinfect facilities during the day and at the end of each day to ensure proper sanitation
+- The Y staff will disinfect facilities during the day and at the end of each day to ensure proper sanitation.

-- Handwashing will be continued throughout the day on a regular basis for each child and staff member
+- Handwashing will continue throughout the day on a regular basis for each child and staff member.

 Deposits are non-refundable, but can be transferred to a camp week that your family is currently not registered for or to a sibling that is not registered.
 Deposits are not able to be applied to any camp balance.